secretstartups/handbook/blog/release-posts/index.html.md

 ### Performance improvements MR

-As the TW Lead, you're responsible for reviewing an MR created for [performance improvements](#create-mrs-for-usability-improvements-bugs-and-performance-improvements).
+As the TW Lead, you're responsible for reviewing the performance improvements MR associated with each release post.
 This MR has **not** been reviewed by any other TW.
 For this MR, ensure to check the metadata and the description, as follows:

 Performance improvements added to the description: